We are going to Kathmandu & are wanting to know about trekking to Everest Basecamp. Can anyone help?

 That time of about 15-17 days sounds about right.
 I also always book in advance as there are a few dodgy trekking companies in Thamel who will try to grab you (and maybe scam you), plus you can get everything organised for you through a pre-booked company, including the Lukla flight.

 I have used "Everest Trekking" twice and they are excellent.
-They are an Australian company based in Melbourne, and really look after their guides as well. about 7 years ago
+They are an Australian company based in Melbourne, and really look after their guides as well. over 7 years ago

 I went a few years back for this exact trip.
 Fitness doesn't need to be that high to be honest.
 I was in a group with a dozen people, man of whom were not exceptionally fit at all, simply average.
 Altitude sickness can hit anyone regardless of fitness.
 Just be prepared to do a lot of walking.
 But it will be one of the best trips of your life.
 The walking will take a back seat to the scenery. about 7 years ago